PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 ## Required hardware

-* Two FRDM-K64F development boards, one for the border router application and another one for the client application [the 6LoWPAN mbed client application](https://github.com/ARMmbed/mbed-os-example-client).
+* Two FRDM-K64F development boards, one for the border router application and another one for the client application.
 * Two mbed 6LoWPAN shields (AT86RF212B/[AT86RF233](http://uk.rs-online.com/web/p/radio-frequency-development-kits/9054107/)) for wireless 6LoWPAN mesh connectivity.
   * Alternatively, you can use [NXP MCR20A](http://www.nxp.com/products/software-and-tools/hardware-development-tools/freedom-development-boards/freedom-development-board-for-mcr20a-wireless-transceiver:FRDM-CR20A) shields.
   * See [Switching the RF shield](#switching-the-rf-shield).